(C) Copyright 1994-2018 William F. Maton

 Unlike the majority of countries whose basic law derives from one document, Canada's basic law derives not only from a set of documents known as Constitution Acts, but also a set of unwritten laws and conventions.
 This comprises of all the acts passed since 1867 up to and including 2001.
 As a result, all constitutional documents during that time period have the force of law.
 This is analogous to laying a foundation (Constitution Act, 1867) and then building upon it and modifying it as the need arises (the successive Acts and Orders).

 There are other documents that relate to Canada's development as a country, such as those predating Confederation, which do not hold the force of law, as each act was superseded by the other until the passing and proclamation of the Constitution Act, 1867.
 Some of these documents include the Charter of Hudson's Bay, the Royal Proclamation, 1763 and the Quebec Act, 1774.
+Still, section 129 of the Constitution Act, 1867 implies yet more laws prior to this one apply.

 Also, in recent history there have been several proposals (among them the Victoria Charter, the paper A Time for Action, a draft preamble, the Meech Lake Accord and the paper Shaping Canada's Future Together (Charlottetown Accord)) to amend the constitution which either failed to get ratified or were rejected during the original process of drafting the "patriation" formula.
 Of course, such proposals wouldn't be complete without some committee reports.